tc39/proposal-bind-operator/README.md

 the base of the supplied reference is bound as the `this` variable to the target function.

-If the bound function is immediately called, then the bound function itself is not observable and can be optimized to a simple and efficient function call.
+If the bound function is immediately called, and the target function is strict mode, then the bound function itself is not observable and the bind operator can be optimized to an efficient direct function call.

+_NOTE: If the target function is not strict, then it may use `function.callee` or `arguments.callee`, which would result in an observable difference of behavior._

-By providing syntactic sugar for these use cases we will enable a new class of "virtual method" libraries, which will have usability advantages over the standard adapter patterns in use today.
+By providing syntactic sugar for these use cases we will enable a new class of "virtual method" library, which will have usability advantages over the standard adapter patterns in use today.